FacetFlux

 Pros

-• + Graph-based architecture supports complex, non-linear product data models without performance lag.
+• + Graph-based database architecture supports complex, non-linear product relationships

 Cons